nu11secur1ty/Linux_Deployment_Administration_Hacks-Programing/Apache2/Apache2-as-non-root/commands.md

-# Installing depend on Open Suse Leap 42.3
+# Installation of dependent packages, for Opensuse Leap 42.3

 - Download openssl: